In the booklet of this recording the musicologist Nicolas Southon let his stunning ignorance run wild as follows:

 The transcription of Victoire Jenamy's death certificate (with thanks to Ian Allan)

-I recently had a little discussion with the embarrassingly cocky deputy editor of the BBC Music Magazine Jeremy Pound, who told me that "my work might enjoy a wider audience if I made a greater effort to publish and disseminate it properly" – the word "properly" of course referring to publications in print which (at least in the world of some bemused journalists) will always be taken into consideration by other scholars and eventually by the public.
-But of course this is not how things work in the real world where people cannot be made to read scholarly articles and accept scientifically proven facts as the truth.
+I recently had a little discussion with the embarrassingly cocky deputy editor of the BBC Music Magazine Jeremy Pound who told me that "my work might enjoy a wider audience, if I made a greater effort to publish and disseminate it properly" – the word "properly" of course referring to publications in print which (at least in the world of some bemused journalists) will always be taken into consideration by other scholars, and eventually by the public.
+But of course, this is not how things work in the real world where people cannot be made to read scholarly articles and accept scientifically proven facts as the truth.
 The continuing "Jeunehomme" nonsense, spread by ignorant musicologists and the recording industry, is a case in point.
-In 2010 one clueless producer even went so far as to tweak the fantasy name "Jeunehomme" into something new:
+In 2010, one clueless producer even went so far as to tweak the fantasy name "Jeunehomme" into something new:

-My identification of the French pianist Victoire Jenamy (1749-1812) as dedicatee of Mozart's piano concerto K. 271 was published and disseminated (properly) as follows:
+My identification of the French pianist Victoire Jenamy (1749-1812) as the dedicatee of Mozart's piano concerto K. 271 was published and disseminated (properly) as follows:

 - Lorenz, Michael.
 "Altes Mozart-Rätsel gelöst".
 In Österreichische Musikzeitschrift, 3-4/2004, 78.